Hisbaansay/steptracker/README.md

 * [x] Tracking the user footsteps and update them in real-time manner while the app is in the foreground
 * [x] For every 100 steps, a function adds 5 points to the health points of the user
-* [x] Showing a visual feedback to the user (now it's simple, Snackbar) to notice the users that they gain extra points
+* [x] Showing a visual feedback to the user (now it's simple, Snackbar) to notice the users that they gain extra points.